 The best test for COPD is a lung function test called spirometry.
 This involves blowing out as hard as possible into a small machine that tests lung capacity.
 The results can be checked right away.

 Imaging tests of the lungs, such as x-rays and CT scans, can be helpful.
-But sometimes the lungs look normal even when a person has COPD and a chest x-ray has been taken.
+With an x-ray, the lungs may look normal, even when a person has COPD.
+A CT scan will usually show signs of COPD.

-Some patients may need to have a blood test called arterial blood gas to measure the amounts of oxygen and carbon dioxide in the blood.
+Sometimes, a blood test called arterial blood gas may be done to measure the amounts of oxygen and carbon dioxide in the blood.

 There is no cure for COPD.
 But there are many things you can do to relieve symptoms and keep the disease from getting worse.